-- 2.10.1 After registration for any module/programme in the College, you are expected to attend the relevant timetabled sessions. - 2.10.2 It is compulsory that you maintain at least 80% attendance for all modules that you register for.
-If your attendance is less than 80% in a module you will not normally be allowed to do the final assessments (i.e. final examinations, final assignment, final presentation, final viva voce, etc.) and your assessment will not be marked even if submitted. - 2.10.3 If you have exceptional mitigating circumstances such as medical reasons, you may be allowed up to 30% absenteeism in each module provided it is agreed to by your Head of Faculty and the Associate Dean for Quality Assurance & Registry.
-If you have any long-term health problems or any other mitigating circumstances you should submit evidence to support your case to the Module Tutor and to the Director of Quality Assurance in the Faculty.
+- 2.10.1 After registration for any module/programme in the College, you are expected to attend the relevant timetabled sessions. - 2.10.2 Student are normally expected to maintain at least 80% attendance for all modules that you register for.
+If your attendance is less than 80% in a module you will not normally be allowed to do the final assessments (i.e. final examinations, final assignment, final presentation, final viva voce, etc.) and your assessment will not be marked even if submitted. - 2.10.3 If you have exceptional mitigating circumstances such as medical reasons, you may be allowed up to 30% absenteeism in each module provided it is agreed to by your Head of Faculty and the Deputy Dean Academic Affairs.
+If you have any long-term health problems or any other mitigating circumstances, you should submit evidence to support your case to the Module Tutor and to the Director of Quality Assurance in the Faculty.